jonasstr/kit-assignments-downloader/README.md

 If you feel like logging in to Ilias each week and downloading the latest assignments manually takes too much time, then this project might be for you.
 Just type in ``kita update`` followed by the name of the class and kita will automatically log in to your Ilias account, download the latest assignments of all your classes and copy them to your preferred KIT folder.

-## Installation and usage
+## Installation and setup

-If you are on Windows, you need to make sure [Python 3](https://www.python.org/downloads/) is installed on your computer.
+If you are on Windows, make sure [Python 3](https://www.python.org/downloads/) is installed on your computer.
 Then open a console and type:

     pip install kita